Eben60/ShareAdd.jl/docs/src/index.md

 ### `@usingany` with updates

-It is possible to first update the packages and/or environments by setting the corresponding kwarg.
-E.g. the following would update the packages `Pkg1`, `Pkg2` in their shared environments:
+By setting the corresponding kwarg, it is possible to first update the packages and/or environments prior to execution of import.
+E.g. the following command would update the packages `Pkg1`, `Pkg2` in their shared environments:

 ```
 using ShareAdd